asam-ev/qc-framework/doc/manual/rule_uid_schema.md

    the categorization.
 The rule set can be nested (meaning that can be defined as an arbitrary sequence of dot separated names, while the name is the snake case string after the last dot of the full name)
- * Optional **Version**: a counter value representing the current version of the rule content.
-If content of the rule changes without changing the underlying logic for validation, this counter increases.
-If the change in the rule forces a modification in the validation logic, the change shall be treated as a new rule.

 To provide a visual description for a rule UID:

 ```
-# Without version
 <emanating-entity>:<standard>:x.y.z:rule_set.for_rules.rule_name
-# With Version
-<emanating-entity>:<standard>:x.y.z:rule_set.for_rules.rule_name:2
 ```

 > Third party rule UID creators (i.e., emanating entities different than ASAM)